Skip to content

 API Key Issues

-Make sure your Google AI API key is properly set in client_args or as the GOOGLE_API_KEY environment variable.
+Make sure your Google AI API key is properly set via client_args (Python) or apiKey (TypeScript), or as the GOOGLE_API_KEY / GEMINI_API_KEY environment variable.
 You can obtain an API key from the Google AI Studio.

 Rate Limiting and Safety Issues